kyma-project/kyma/docs/application-connector/08-03-register-manage-services.md

 ## Use custom headers and query parameters for fetching API specification from URL
 You can specify additional headers and query parameters that will be injected to requests to the specification URL.
->**NOTE:** Unlike headers and query parameters used to authenticate requests to target API, these are used only for one time specification fetch and are not stored!
+>**NOTE:** These headers and query parameters are used only for requests for fetching an API specification and are not stored in the system.

 To register an API with a specification URL that requires to specify custom headers and query parameters add a `specificationRequestParameters.headers` and a `specificationRequestParameters.queryParameters` objects to the `api` section of the service registration request body.
 Example of such body:
 ```